software-mansion/radon-ide/packages/docs/docs/troubleshooting.md

 ### -sec-num- Project setup diagnostics commands

 This command can be located on the vscode commands palette when a given workspace is not recognized as a valid React Native of Expo project.
-In this case lookup command called "React Native IDE: Diagnostics" – when executed it will show a notification message with pointers on why React Native IDE panel cannot be opened for this project.
+In this case lookup command called "Radon IDE: Diagnostics" – when executed it will show a notification message with pointers on why Radon IDE panel cannot be opened for this project.

 ### -sec-num- Is your project setup supported?

 The extension does not currently support all types and configurations of React Native projects.
 For example, Expo Go or brownfield apps aren't supported while we are improving the compatibility of different project setups.
 Please refer to ["Who can use this"](./getting-started.md) section for more details on that.
-If your project doesn't work out of the box because of some modifications made to its setup, chances are the React Native IDE can be configured to support your modifications, please check [configuration](./launch-configuration.md) guide to learn more.
+If your project doesn't work out of the box because of some modifications made to its setup, chances are the Radon IDE can be configured to support your modifications, please check [configuration](./launch-configuration.md) guide to learn more.

 ### -sec-num- Can extension locate your React Native project